apache/apisix/doc/plugin-develop.md

 ## write test case

-for functions , write and improve the test cases of various dimensions , do a comprehensive test for your plugin !
+For functions , write and improve the test cases of various dimensions , do a comprehensive test for your plugin !
 The test cases of plugins are all in the "__t/plugin__" directory.
-You can go ahead to find out . the test framework [****test-nginx****](https://github.com/openresty/test-nginx)  adopted by the project. a test case, .t file is usually divided into prologue and data parts by \__data\__ .
+You can go ahead to find out.
+APISIX uses [****test-nginx****](https://github.com/openresty/test-nginx) as the test framework.
+A test case, .t file is usually divided into prologue and data parts by \__data\__ .
 Here we will briefly introduce the data part, that is, the part of the real test case .
 For example, the key-auth plugin :